 - Disney’s Hollywood Studios Bay Lake, FL – 11.4 million

 - DisneyWorld Epcot Bay Lake, FL – 12.4 million

 - DisneyWorld Animal Kingdom Bay Lake, FL – 13.8 million

 - Magic Kingdom Buena Vista, FL – 20.9 million

-While it is true that dropping 100 feet and being turned up-side-down can be associated with danger, it can work to reduced fears.
-When a person is suddenly exposed to a fear trigger, such as a spider or snake, the body injects adrenaline into the blood stream.
+While it is true that dropping 100 feet and being turned upside-down can be associated with danger, it can work to reduce fears.
+The body injects adrenaline into the bloodstream when a person is suddenly exposed to a fear trigger, such as a spider or snake.
 The body releases adrenaline as a defensive mechanism to run from or fight a potential danger.
 Therefore, people automatically associate the adrenaline rush with danger.

 Thrill rides create adrenaline rushes.
 You are fully aware that the thrill ride is safe.
 If you go on several of these rides, your mind begins to disassociate the adrenaline rush with danger.
 In addition, you witness others laughing and happy when they get off the ride.
 This subconsciously associates the adrenaline rush with happiness or Joy.